-Formation of an ASHRAE Section: As an alternative to the formation of a separate chapter, a group of ten or more ASHRAE Members may form a section sponsored by an existing chapter or a region or sub-region.
+Formation of an ASHRAE Section: As an alternative to the formation of a separate chapter, a group of ten or more ASHRAE Members may form a section sponsored by an existing chapter or a region.
 Consult with the Director and Regional Chair (DRC) and refer to Section 12 of this manual for details.